ronanlevesque/FOX-CSS/README.md

 * 14 sep 2012: first release.
 * 24 sep 2012: added new templates in the responsive section of the framework in order to bring more variety to the possible templates.
 * 01 jun 2013: FOX CSS is now written with Sass.
+.
+11 jun 2013: added new grid layout using `text-align:justify`.

 ## How to